What’s it all about?

 - As well as being a major concert venue, The O2 arena offers the opportunity for the adventurous to scale the outside its structure to a viewing platform.

-- Leisure centre facilities are run by GLL, such as the Arches Leisure Centre, which offers two pools, a 110 station gym and creche facilities.
+- Leisure centre facilities are run by GLL, such as the Greenwich Centre, which offers two pools, a 110 station gym and creche facilities.

 Greenwich Park is the most historic of all the Royal Parks, dating back to Roman times.
 Now it is home to the National Maritime Museum, The Royal Observatory, and the Meridian Line.
 These, together with rose gardens, herb gardens, the Queen’s Orchard and 180 acres of green space, provide hours of entertainment for all ages.
 Just down the road in Charlton sits the Maryon Wilson Animal Park, where children get the chance to feed sheep, pigs, ponies and more.
 With history linked to the Old Naval College, Pleasaunce East Greenwich park is also popular with local residents.